-Like Noah building an arc, I built my irrigation system in the spring of 2017, the wettest year in decades… Nevertheless, there were a number of heat waves which allowed me to thoroughly test the system.
+Like Noah building an arc, I built my irrigation system in one of the the wettest years in decades… Nevertheless, there were a number of heat waves which allowed me to thoroughly test the system.
 It performed flawlessly and I’m delighted to be able to share the design and what I’ve learned.

 I should caveat my title by saying that I consider this system to be ultimate by virtue of it being simple to build, cost effective (~$300), and low maintenance, while also being very effective.
 Certainly if money is no object there are more complex systems worth considering.
 Here is an overview of the system, which I will explain in greater detail.
 I apologize for the low quality Microsoft Paint illustration.

 The heart of my system is the Orbit Watermaster yard watering system.
 In my extensive research, this unit is by far the best hose-end sprinkler controller for the money (around $100).
 Check Amazon for the latest price.
 It effectively turns your standard hose faucet into a 4-station sprinkler system with 4 independent controls and 3 start times.
 No digging is required.
 The setup and programming is super simple and intuitive – much more so than the many competitors I’ve researched and tested.

 The kit comes with two valves included.
 I recommend purchasing at least one additional valve right off the bat (fairly inexpensive) to allow you to use more zones.
 I like to leave one spot free if possible so I can maintain the use of my hose for spot watering etc, without having to add a Y connector.
 This system can easily be scaled up to 8 zones, or more, simply by adding a second timer.
 Here is an example of someone using multiple timers (credit: Curtis Stone).
 Check out his website here.
 He uses similar irrigation principles on a much larger scale for his highly successful urban farming business.